-Tonya Mosley is the Silicon Valley bureau chief for KQED.
-She serves as the senior editor, leading a team of journalists covering the impacts of technology on society.
-Tonya is also a host and reporter for KQED.
+Tonya Mosley is the Silicon Valley bureau chief and host of “Truth Be Told” for KQED.
+She serves as the senior editor, leading a team of journalists covering the impacts of technology companies on the South Bay and society.

 Tonya has won several national awards for her work, most recently an Emmy Award in 2016 for her televised piece “Beyond Ferguson,” and a national Edward R. Murrow award for her public radio series “Black in Seattle.”